Whether you recently moved to Washington or are moving soon, you'll need to register your out-of-state vehicle and get new plates.

 2. Get your license plates

 If you go to an office, you'll get them right away.
-If you mail it in, it may take up to three weeks from the date we get your application.
+If you submit your application by mail, it may take up to 3 weeks from the date we get your application.

 You may also want to find out about:

 Once you've registered your vehicle(s), you can add them to your License eXpress account.
 With License eXpress, you can manage all your vehicles: